musserdn/challenges/README.md

-# README File Generator
+# README Generator

   ## Description
-  Javascript program that uses npm inquirer to generator a readme file to display on GitHub.
+  JS program that uses npm inquirer to generate readme file to display on Github.

 ## Table of Contents